The ability to work, live and play all within 20 minutes’ reach is the new gold standard desirable lifestyle.

 All the things you need in a day would be just a short walk away.

-In planning circles, it’s a concept known as the 20-minute neighbourhood, and it could be on the cards for your area sooner than you think.
+In urban planning circles, it’s a concept known as the 20-minute neighbourhood, and it could be on the cards for your area sooner than you think.

 Things such as shopping, business services, education, community facilities, recreational and sporting resources, and some jobs.

-The rise of the 20-minute neighbourhood started long before Covid19.
+But this is nothing new…the rise of the 20-minute neighbourhood started long before Covid19.

 The concept arose from people’s desire to return to living locally and urban planners’ recognition that these neighbourhoods offer high levels of liveability, says UNSW Built Environment Professor Linda Corkery.